astrostitch/Poke-Fights/README.md

 Link to explain the Enemy Pokemon section: [Enemy Pokemon](#enemy-pokemon).

+Link to explain the attacks and damage section: [Attacks and Damage](#attacks-and-damage).

 ### Player Pokemon
 Start with 3 pokemons and with a random level and health adapted to each level, the attacks of the pokemons will be appearing by the level you are on,